 Where to eat in Ravenna

 In this restaurant full of jazz memorabilia you can have classics dishes like passatelli and some great variations like shrimps with pasta kataifi.

 Via Gamba, 12, 48121 Ravenna RA

-In this small city of Lombardia in fact you can follow the steps of Gonzaga's Renaissance family and visit astonishing palaces like Palazzo Te: a villa designed and paited by Giulio Romano for the idleness and leisure of Federico II.
+In this small city of Lombardia, you can follow the steps of Gonzaga's Renaissance family and visit astonishing palaces like Palazzo Te: a villa designed and painted by Giulio Romano for the idleness and leisure of Federico II.

 Take the time to visit Sant'Andrea Cathedral, Bibiena theatre and the most popular Camera degli Sposi painted by Mantegna inside San Giorgio's castle.